Keith Boykin

+Keith Boykin (born August 28, 1965) is an American author, political commentator, and television producer.
+A former aide to President Bill Clinton, he served in the Clinton White House as a special assistant from 1993 to 1995.
+He is the author of several books on race and sexuality, including the New York Times bestseller Beyond the Down Low, and has worked as a political commentator for CNBC and CNN.
+A longtime LGBTQ rights activist, he co-founded the National Black Justice Coalition.

 Early life

-Boykin was raised in St. Louis, Missouri, and later attended Countryside High School in Clearwater, Florida.

-During his time in St. Louis, Boykin primarily resided in the mostly white suburb of Florissant.
-Early on, he developed an interest in government and leadership.
-He participated in student government and several sports including track-and-field and wrestling.
+Boykin was born on August 28, 1965, in St. Louis, Missouri.
+He grew up mainly in the mostly white suburb of Florissant, where he developed an early interest in government and leadership and took part in student government and several sports, including track and field and wrestling.

-At the age of fifteen, Boykin moved to Florida with his father, William O. Boykin, who relocated to the state to start a beauty supply business.
-Despite the move, Keith became the president of his school's student government as well as an editor of the school newspaper.
-He was also a debater and varsity track-and-field athlete.
+At the age of fifteen, Boykin moved to Florida to live with his father, William O. Boykin, who had relocated to start a beauty supply business.
+He attended Countryside High School in Clearwater, Florida, where he became president of the student government, edited the school newspaper, debated, and competed in varsity track and field.

-Keith matriculated at Dartmouth College in 1983.
-In 1984, he was awarded the William S. Churchill Prize for outstanding freshman.
-Then, in 1987, he won the Barrett Cup for the most distinguished member of the graduating class.
+Boykin enrolled at Dartmouth College in 1983.
+In 1984 he received the William S. Churchill Prize for an outstanding freshman, and in 1987 he won the Barrett Cup as the most distinguished member of the graduating class.
+At Dartmouth he served as editor-in-chief of the student newspaper, ran on the track team, and studied abroad in Spain; he graduated in 1987 with a Bachelor of Arts in government.

-After graduating from Dartmouth, Boykin worked for Michael Dukakis's presidential campaign from June 1987 to November 1988.
-Later, he began his studies at Harvard Law School in 1989.
-While at Harvard, he edited the Civil Rights-Civil Liberties Law Review journal.
-He also participated in The Coalition for Civil Rights, a student group dedicated to diversifying the law school's faculty.
-While a member of that group, he joined ten other students in a racial discrimination lawsuit against the law school.
+After Dartmouth, Boykin worked on Michael Dukakis's presidential campaign from June 1987 to November 1988.
+He began studies at Harvard Law School in 1989, where he edited the Harvard Civil Rights–Civil Liberties Law Review.
+He also took part in the Coalition for Civil Rights, a student group that pressed the law school to diversify its faculty, and joined ten other students in a racial discrimination lawsuit against the school.